gschnabel/automata-stuff/README.md

 ## License

-This package is provided under [The Unlicense][the-unlicense] license, which essentially means that is released into the public domain.
+This package is provided under [The Unlicense][the-unlicense] license, which essentially means that the code is released into the public domain.
 Consult the accompanying `LICENSE` file for the full details of this license.

 [finite-state-machine]: https://en.wikipedia.org/wiki/Finite-state_machine